frederic-perez/AmE-dictionary/data/dictionary.md

 __intertwined__
 __intervene__ _v_ :two::hammer:
 __interviewees__ _n_ :pencil2:
+__intestinal fortitude__ _idiom_ Strong courage, conviction, or determination; gumption; guts. _Not everyone has the intestinal fortitude necessary to survive in the world of politics._
 __intimation__ Making known indirectly.
 __into the fold__ _It brought many viewers into the fold._
 __intoxicating__ _adj_ :two: __1__ Producing in a person a state ranging from euphoria to stupor, usually accompanied by loss of inhibitions and control; inebriating. __2__ :dart: Stimulating, exciting, or producing great elation.